michael-benedetti/Sans-Holiday-Hack-Challenge-2021/12_FrostTowerWebsiteCheckup/README.md

 ## The Main Challenge

 Let's start by visiting [the site](https://staging.jackfrosttower.com).
-We are presented with a coming soon page and an input box to proviide an email to "stay in touch".
+We are presented with a coming soon page and an input box to provide an email to "stay in touch".
 We can see via the network tab that submitting an email posts to the `/testsite` endpoint.
-Some quick fiddling with the input shows that some format validation is in place, and simple sqli tricks don't work right out the gate.
+Some quick fiddling with the input shows that some format validation is in place, and simple SQLi tricks don't work right out the gate.
 Let's check out the provided source code.

 Looking through the code, we see a series of API endpoints that are exposed.
 Some of them require an authenticated session to access such as the `edit` endpoint: